eFinder

 “A physical acoustic shield inspired by bat’s ear cartilage reduces propeller noise around the acoustic sensors.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify the existence or effectiveness of an acoustic shield inspired by bat ear cartilage.
+No evidence found in web search or cross-references to support acoustic shields inspired by bat ear cartilage.

 “A neural network called Saranga recovers weak echo signals from very noisy measurements by learning patterns over time.”